pkantue/molomolotech/E-Learning/Technical/Explainers/What is Technical Communication.md

 *[Upbeat intro music fades out]*

 **[Host]:**
 Whether you’re working in software, engineering, or any technical field, communication of technical information plays a huge role in your effectiveness.
 So, what exactly is technical communication, and why is it important?
-Let’s break it down."
+How can you use this skill to maximize your career?

+## Intro
+Hi I'm Dr. Paulin Kantue and welcome to my GitHub page.
+I'm an aerospace engineer with over 17 years of experience and I've created Molomolo Tech Studios to help you reach your full potential molo molo (step by step) through technology.

 *[Slide: "What is Technical Communication?"]*